uvaai/ml1/_schedules/3 Electives Fall/index.md

 This course serves as an introduction to the basics of machine learning and artificial intelligence.
 It consists of 6 modules, where each of these modules is expected to take about one week, and will focus on exploring one or more techniques from machine learning.
-In general, there will be 3 components to each module:
+In general, there will be 4 components to each module:

 * **Theory videos:** These will mostly introduce the required machine learning concepts for the topics that week.
 * **Programming Notebook:** Here you will implement some of the machine learning algorithms yourself in *Python*.
 * **Written Assignment:** Here you'll read articles or blog posts related to the philosophical and societal implication of ML, and answer questions about them.

-In addition, there will be optional foundational material for each module, which you can of course skip, if you're already familiar with the concepts:

 * **SOWISO:** An online platform we'll use to introduct foundational mathematical concepts that are the driving force behind a lot of the algorithms we'll explore.

 Log in with your UvAnetID and create an account to get access to the modules.